-The Italian Open is an annual tennis tournament that takes place in Rome, Italy every year and is one of the most prestigious red clay tennis tournaments in the world after the French Open.
-The men's competition is classified as an ATP World Tour Masters 1000 event on the Association of Tennis Professionals (ATP) tour, and the women's competition being a Premier 5 event on the Women's Tennis Association (WTA) tour.
+The Italian Open is an annual tennis tournament that takes place in Rome, Italy and is one of the most prestigious red clay tennis tournaments in the world leading up to the French Open.
+The men's competition is classified as an ATP World Tour Masters 1000 event on the Association of Tennis Professionals (ATP) tour, and the women's competition is a Premier 5 event on the Women's Tennis Association (WTA) tour.

 Italian Open History

 The tournament was founded in 1930 in Milan at the Tennis Club and was initiated by the Count Alberto Bonacossa.
 In the inaugural season, Bill Tilden (USA) and Lili de Alvarez (Spain) won in the singles categories of the men's and women's divisions respectively.
 On the other hand, it was the American pair of Wilbur Coen and Bill Tilden that won the men's doubles title while Margaret Smith Court (Australia) and Virginia Wade (Great Britain) won the women's doubles finals, the category which was introduced in 1968.